 Rugby in Japan is growing in popularity every year.
 The sport has been played here for over 150 years, with the first recorded game taking place in Yokohama in 1866.

-In 2016 the Sunwolves, Japan’s team in SANZAAR’s Super Rugby competition, made their debut.
-Mac, Founder and Lead Guide of Maction Planet, is an avid supporter and fan club member!
-Regardless of the result, games have a fun family-friendly atmosphere and the range of merchandising in quite unbelievable!
+In 2016 the Sunwolves, Japan’s team in SANZAAR’s Super Rugby competition, made their debut and played until 2020.
+Mac is an avid supporter and fan club member.
+Regardless of the result, games have a fun family-friendly atmosphere, and the range of merchandise is quite unbelievable!